MarcusE1W/eastend-ui/README.md

 # Light theme

-- Atom theme
+- Darkish Atom ui theme that works we with notebooks in changing light situations
-- Objective is to have a super minimal design yet pleasing to the eye.
+- Idea is to have a super minimal design yet pleasing to the eye.
-- Any resemblence to the LightTable theme would be accidential

 ![Screenshot](https://github.com/MarcusE1W/test-theme-ui/raw/master/screenshot.png)